In a Nutshell:

 Seat Width & Footrests

-Regarding adjustability, aside from being able to specify your preferred seat width at the point of sale, about the only other thing you can adjust on this model is the length of the footrests
+Regarding adjustability, aside from being able to specify your preferred seat width at the point of sale, the only thing you can adjust on this model is the length of the footrests

-That does give you some flexibility, but there are other chairs on the market with much more on offer where tweaks to provide the perfect fit are concerned.
+That does give you some flexibility, but there are other chairs on the market with much more to offer in terms of tweaks to provide the perfect fit.

 Seat Padding

-As to comfort, the padded vinyl seat cushion and seat back are adequate but underwhelming.
-The Medline Excel Extra Wide Wheelchair’s default configuration is excellent for short to medium-duration seating, but if you need to spend the bulk of each day in the chair, then you’re almost certainly going to want to buy an extra cushion for both the seat and the seat back.
+The padded vinyl seat cushion and seat back are adequate but underwhelming in comfort.
+The Medline Excel Extra Wide Wheelchair’s default configuration is excellent for short—to medium-duration seating.
+Still, if you spend most of each day in the chair, you’ll almost certainly want to buy an extra cushion for both the seat and the back seat.

-Even then, given that the seat is not angled, sitting for extended periods will prove to be increasingly uncomfortable as the day wears on.
-With extra padding, you’ll probably be able to manage 6-7 hours at a stretch in reasonable comfort, which is decent, but not outstanding.
+Even then, given that the seat is not angled sitting for extended periods will be increasingly uncomfortable as the day wears on.
+With extra padding, you’ll probably be able to manage 6-7 hours at a stretch in reasonable comfort, which is decent but not outstanding.

 On-Board Storage & Extras

-The Medline Bariatric Transport Wheelchair boasts a moderately roomy storage pocket, located at the back of the seat.
-That’s where most companies put storage, if and where it’s offered, so we can’t fault the company for its inclusion there, but we’ll note that we vastly prefer chairs that have storage located under the seat so the person sitting in the chair can easily access it.
+The Medline Bariatric Transport Wheelchair boasts a moderately roomy storage pocket at the seatback.
+Most companies put storage there if and where it’s offered, so we can’t fault the company for including it there.
+However, we’ll note that we vastly prefer chairs with storage under the seat so the person sitting in the chair can easily access it.

-That’s the only extra to speak of, but the company does offer some accessories that you can purchase at the point of sale, including a safety belt and elevating leg rests.
+That’s the only extra, but the company does offer some accessories that can be purchased at the point of sale, including a safety belt and elevating leg rests.

 The leg rests that come on the default model swing away, which allows the person sitting in the chair to wheel right up to the family (or restaurant) dinner table and enjoy a meal without having to go through the process of being transferred out of the wheelchair and into a dining chair.